d80b2t/group_code/Simulated_sources/README.md

 What does the code do right now?

--At the moment, the code will:
+At the moment, the code will:

   -Generate random centroid positions